Detecting AI-Generated Video via Frame Consistency: Introduction

-\begin{itemize} \item We present the first dataset that is comprehensive and scalable as new models emerge for benchmarking generated video detectors. \item We explore the possibility of detecting generated videos by capturing spatial and temporal artifacts and point out the drawbacks of the detector by capturing spatial artifacts and their causes. \item We develop a universal generated video detector named DeCof, validating through extensive experiments, including tests on commercial proprietary models. \end{itemize}
+Our contributions can be summarized as follows: \begin{itemize} \item We present the first comprehensive and scalable dataset for benchmarking AI-generated video detectors. \item We develop a robust AI-generated video detector named DeCof that aims to learn the general temporal artifacts. \item We validate the effectiveness of our approach through extensive experiments, including tests on the latest commercial proprietary models. \end{itemize}